miguelrisero/betterpic-web-content/blog/how-to-take-a-male-model-headshot.md

 Additionally, if you want to step it up, you can use BetterPic's AI-generated professional headshots service, which will quickly produce stunning headshots for you.

 What are you waiting for?
-Try the Betterpic ai image generator and get ready to dazzle with your male model headshot.
+Try the BetterPic AI image generator and get ready to dazzle with your male model headshot.